 Tickets can be archived by the CM administrator.
 This means that they either disappear completely from the Web Client, or the basic ticket data remains but the ticket history, or part of the ticket history, is removed.
-In the latter case, the ticket history contains an entry that the ticket has been archived.
-It is not possible to execute any action with an archived ticket.
+In the latter case, the ticket header includes (ARCHIVED) and the history contains an entry that the ticket has been archived.
+The only possible action for an archived ticket is opening it in CM/Archive using the link Open in archive application displayed in the ticket header.
+No other actions are allowed.
 Archived tickets only serve as a reference.
+It is possible to search for archived tickets in the Detailed Search using the search criterion Archived.